Children on Shipboard - 1914

 Children Playing Quoits on Deck of Steamer Comus, 1900.
 Detroit Publishing Company.
 GGA Image ID # 2010c6df2c

 When he did not come back, the other children quit playing.
-An hour passed and he did not appear.
-By ten o'clock at night the whole ship was astir.
-It was feared he had fallen overboard.
-His mother became hysterical.
+An hour passed, and he did not appear.
+By ten o'clock at night, the whole ship was astir.
+It was feared he had fallen overboard, and his mother became hysterical.

-After a time the fog lifted and in the moonlight the lookout saw, nestling under the forward side of the high steel breakwater, the boy fast asleep.
+After a time, the fog lifted, and in the moonlight, the lookout saw the boy fast asleep, nestling under the forward side of the high steel breakwater.

-The bubbling, irresistible spirit of childhood is seldom marred by sea-sickness.
-During an early Spring tour to the Mediterranean a young dandy, occupied in a desperate flirtation, lost the good will of the group of boys and girls on board.
+The bubbling, irresistible spirit of childhood is seldom marred by sea sickness.
+During an early Spring tour to the Mediterranean, a young dandy, occupied in a desperate flirtation, lost the goodwill of the boys and girls on board.

 He was wont to seek the quiet, shadowy comers of the ship with the girl and more than once scolded the children for getting in the way.
 He dubbed the frolicking children a bande noire.